Whet Your Appetites for A Fascinating History of American Food

 "Terrific food journalism.
 Page uncovers the untold backstories of American food.
 A great read." —George Stephanopoulos, Good Morning America, This Week and ABC News’ Chief Anchor

 #1 New Release in History Humor, Food & Cooking, and Media Tie-In Cooking

 David Page changed the world of food television by creating, developing, and executive-producing the groundbreaking show Diners, Drive-Ins and Dives.
-Now from the two-time Emmy winner David Page comes the book Food Americana, an entertaining mix of food culture, pop culture, nostalgia, and everything new on the American plate.
+Now from this two-time Emmy winner comes Food Americana, an entertaining mix of food culture, pop culture, nostalgia, and everything new on the American plate.

-Food Americana is a riveting ride into every aspect of what we eat and why.
+Food Americana is a riveting ride into everything we eat and why.
 From a lobster boat off the coast of Maine to the Memphis in May barbecue competition.
 From the century-old Russ & Daughters lox and bagels shop in lower Manhattan to the Buffalo Chicken Wing Festival.
 From a thousand-dollar Chinese meal in San Francisco to birria tacos from a food truck in South Philly.

 Meet engaging characters and legends including: